Chelsea Wolfe: 2012–2022: Sargent House

 Her fifth studio album, Hiss Spun, was released by Sargent House on September 22, 2017.
 The album featured guitar work from Queens of the Stone Age member Troy Van Leeuwen, was recorded by Kurt Ballou and features a guest appearance from Aaron Turner.
 She toured in late 2017 to promote its release.
 Wolfe also appeared in collaborations on the 2017 Myrkur album Mareridt and the 2018 Deafheaven album Ordinary Corrupt Human Love.

 In March 2019, she revealed that her upcoming album will be largely acoustic, is being recorded in the woods of Northern California, and inspired by current events.
 Longtime collaborator Ben Chisholm is co-producing the album, featuring some guest players such as drummer Jess Gowrie.
 On June 18, 2019, Wolfe announced her sixth studio album, Birth of Violence and released the first single off the album, "The Mother Road".
 The album was released on September 13, 2019.

 In January 2021, Wolfe chose to get sober and teamed up with Emma Ruth Rundle for the single "Anhedonia" released digitally via Wolfe's Bandcamp store.
 In March 2021, Wolfe teamed with Xiu Xiu to cover the song "One Hundred Years" by The Cure for Xiu Xiu's duets album Oh No. On May 26, 2021, "Diana," a collaboration between Wolfe, bandmates Ben Chisholm and Jess Gowrie, and Tyler Bates was released as a part of the Dark Nights: Death Metal soundtrack.
 On September 21, 2021, Wolfe released the B-Side of her sixth studio album, Birth of Violence, featuring the previously unreleased track "Green Altar" and a cover of Joni Mitchell's "Woodstock."
 A documentary detailing the 2019 tour was released alongside it.

+On November 19 2021, Bloodmoon: I, a collaborative album comprising Wolfe and metalcore band Converge was released.
+The album also includes contributions from long-time Converge collaborator Stephen Brodsky of Cave In, and Ben Chisholm.
+The project originated from a performance at the Netherlands’ Roadburn Festival in 2016, where Wolfe and Converge performed a set of reworked Converge songs under the moniker Blood Moon.

+2023–present: She Reaches Out to She Reaches Out to She

+On September 20, 2023, Wolfe announced that she had signed with Loma Vista Recordings, and released her debut single with the label, "Dusk".
+On October 24, she announced her seventh album, She Reaches Out to She Reaches Out to She, and released the second single, "Whispers in the Echo Chamber".
+The album was released on February 9, 2024 to positive reception.
+Wolfe toured the album throughout the year, including appearances at European festivals including Roadburn, Primavera Sound and Hellfest.
+She accompanied the album with the Undone EP of remixes and the Unbound EP of acoustic versions.
+On May 4, 2025 Wolfe teamed up with the industrial/noise rock band Health for their collaborative single "MEAN" released digitally via Health's Youtube channel.